Aldol condensation: Examples

-In the Aldox process developed by Royal Dutch Shell and Exxon, converts propene and syngas to 2-ethylhexanol via hydroformylation to butyraldehyde, aldol condensation to 2-ethylhexenal and finally hydrogenation.
+The Aldox process, developed by Royal Dutch Shell and Exxon, converts propene and syngas to 2-ethylhexanol via hydroformylation to butyraldehyde, aldol condensation to 2-ethylhexanal and finally hydrogenation.

 Pentaerythritol is produced on a large scale beginning with crossed aldol condensation of acetaldehyde and three equivalents of formaldehyde to give pentaerythrose, which is further reduced in a Cannizzaro reaction.

 Scope

 Ethyl 2-methylacetoacetate and campholenic aldehyde react in an Aldol condensation.
 The synthetic procedure is typical for this type of reaction.
 In the process, in addition to water, an equivalent of ethanol and carbon dioxide are lost in decarboxylation.

 Ethyl glyoxylate 2 and glutaconate (diethyl-2-methylpent-2-enedioate) 1 react to isoprenetricarboxylic acid 3 (isoprene (2-methylbuta-1,3-diene) skeleton) with sodium ethoxide.
 This reaction product is very unstable with initial loss of carbon dioxide and followed by many secondary reactions.
 This is believed to be due to steric strain resulting from the methyl group and the carboxylic group in the cis-dienoid structure.

 Occasionally, an aldol condensation is buried in a multistep reaction or in catalytic cycle as in the following example:

 In this reaction an alkynal 1 is converted into a cycloalkene 7 with a ruthenium catalyst and the actual condensation takes place with intermediate 3 through 5.
 Support for the reaction mechanism is based on isotope labeling.

 The reaction between menthone ((2S,5R)-2-isopropyl-5-methylcyclohexanone) and anisaldehyde (4-methoxybenzaldehyde) is complicated due to steric shielding of the ketone group.
 This obstacle is overcome by using a strong base such as potassium hydroxide and a very polar solvent such as DMSO in the reaction below:

 The product can epimerize by way of a common intermediate—enolate A—to convert between the original (S,R) and the (R,R) epimers.
 The (R,R) product is insoluble in the reaction solvent whereas the (S,R) is soluble.
 The precipitation of the (R,R) product drives the epimerization equilibrium reaction to form this as the major product.